esl/MongoosePush/README.md

 This is a breaking change compared to previous releases.
 Existing dashboards will need to be updated.

+It is important to know that metrics are created inside MongoosePush only when a certain event happens.
+This may mean that a freshly started MongoosePush node will not have all the possible metrics available yet.

 #### Available metrics

 ##### Histograms